 The answer to this is simple.
 The program is facing challenges due to new responsibilities placed on the club.
 CAC is a private club with a member-driven pool and is focused on leisure swimming.
 Therefore, the Seacats Swim Club is not a focus of the facility.

 In the past, Seacats programs were able to run with only a one-time fee from each swimmer, with the goal of a short eight-week recreational season.
 This was enough for the team to thrive without sponsorship.
 With the move to a new facility, the team is now responsible for the upkeep of all items used to run our program, unlike before.
-Some of these items (i.e. lane lines, blocks, timing systems, clocks.) are extremely expensive upfront but last at least 10 years or more.
+Some of these items (i.e. lane lines, blocks, timing systems, clocks.) are extremely expensive upfront but last a minimum of 10 years or more.
 These pieces of equipment are essential to running a successful program but cost more than the program can afford on its own.